-The digits in brackets refer to Figure 4.
+The digits in brackets refer to Figure 4 on page 7.

-The Projector consists of the following basic parts: The Radiation Shielding Unit (5), made of Tungsten encased in a stainless steel housing, side Flanges (1, 7, 13) a Handle (2), two Foot Pieces (8), Source Assembly Securing Unit (10, 12) and front and rear Dust Covers (6, 11).
-The Front Dust cover is locked in place by a Thumbscrew (3).
-The position of the Source Assembly (9) and Sealed Radioactive Source can also be seen.
+The Projector consists of the following basic parts: The Radiation Shielding Unit (1& 7), made of Depleted Uranium and Tungsten encased in a stainless steel housing, side Flanges (3), two Foot Pieces, Source Assembly Securing unit (4), Guide Tube Securing Mechanism (6) and front and rear Dust Covers (5).

-The operating principle of the Projector is based on the exposure of a Radioactive Isotope, by means of a Winding Mechanism, out of the Projector, directly into the Collimator or through the Guide Tube to the point of exposure and back into the Projector into its secured position.

-El Proyector solo puede ser liberado cuando ambos, el Telemando y el Tubo The Projector can only be operated when both the Winding Mechanism and Collimator or Guide Tube are properly connected.
+The operating principle of the Projector is based on the exposure of a Radioactive Isotope, by means of a Winding Mechanism, out of the Projector through the Guide Tube to the point of exposure and back into the Projector into its secured position.
+The Projector can only be operated when both the Winding Mechanism and Guide Tube are properly connected.

-The Projector is designed with an automatic Source Assembly Locking Mechanism, incorporating a Three Colour Signal Indicator System, ensuring that the operator has a visual indication of the position of the Source Assembly at all times.
+The Projector is designed with an automatic Source Assembly Locking Mechanism, incorporating a Three Colour Signal Indicator system, ensuring that the operator has a visual indication of the position of the Source Assembly at all times.

-Green Signal : Source Assembly is secured and the Projector is locked (Figure 1).
+Green Signal - Source Assembly is secured and the Projector is locked (Fig. 1).

-Yellow Signal : Projector is unlocked and Source Assembly Locking Mechanism is ready to be released (Figure 2).
+Yellow Signal - Projector is unlocked and Source Assembly Locking Mechanism is ready to be released (Fig. 2).

-Red Signal : Source Assembly Locking Mechanism is released and ready to expose (Figure 3).)
+Red Signal - Source Assembly Locking Mechanism is released and ready to expose (Fig. 3).